 Therefore, the marketing strategy must be holistically designed to cover all these points.
 Regular customers are of great interest here, as they already have experience with the product range and the online shop.
 In addition, they have already gained confidence in the business and are connected to it.
 As a result, much more ends up in their shopping cart than that of new customers who may want to test the service carefully first.

 This is where retention marketing comes in to strengthen a company's customer relationships.
 Especially in e-commerce, there are obvious reasons why a customer no longer buys on the platform:

 This is where the strategy has to start and this can be done on the basis of the available customer data.
 For example, with a view to the customer lifecycle, one can instigate personalized actions based on the respective insights about the customer and meet him halfway.

-The second option are so-called pricing methods.
-These are measures relating to pricing policy, because many buyers use online platforms in the belief that they can get buy here cheaper than in specialist local shops.
-So the key word is re-pricing, the continuous adjustment of prices to those of other well-known platforms.
+The second option are the so-called pricing methods.
+These are measures relating to pricing policy because many buyers use online platforms in the belief that they can get buy here cheaper than in specialist local shops.
+So the keyword is re-pricing, the continuous adjustment of prices to those of other well-known platforms.
 The goal is to offer the optimal price at all times.
-This requires technical tools, because this cannot be achieved manually.
+This requires technical tools because this cannot be achieved manually.
 With this information, you are well equipped for the time being to advance your own company.
 In order for this to continue to work in the future, one should look at the trends of the coming months.

 Customer requests are evolving rapidly and those who can't keep up will soon be dropped.
 Don’t forget that competitors pop up like mushrooms, what was impossible yesterday can already be bought tomorrow.
 This fast-paced age also produces trends that can be used for yourself and your service.
 For the immediate future, here are the three big A's.